Life in Japan: Advice and Information

 Means of payment:

-Therefore, in order to make your life easier in Japan, we recommend that you own a card which you can use in most ATMs and thus open a bank account.
-Indeed, card issued abroad would not work in most AMTs in Japan. .
+Japanese people usually pay by cash.
+Therefore, in order to make life easier in Japan, we do recommend to own a card that can be used in most ATMs.
+So it is necessary to open a bank account in Japan (see below) to avoid bank fees in case you are using international cards.
+Also, card issued abroad may not work in ATMS in Japan.

 Opening a Bank Account: